 But how can you help ensure a longer, healthier life?
-Find out how to live longer here!
+Find out how to live longer and feel better here!

-How to Live Longer and Healthier
+10 Tips to Live Longer and Healthier

 Constantly fueling the body with innutritious foods runs the risk of chronic health conditions and a lower life expectancy.
 And unfortunately, the Americanized diet is over consumed with refined oils, red meats, and added sugars, which may shorten telomere length.